Locally Divergent Orbits on Hilbert Modular Spaces: Preliminaries

-Since $n>1$ the last equality implies that $s = t_1 =0$ and $n=2$ which proves the proposition.
+Since $n>1$ the last equality implies that $s = t_1 =0$ and $n=2$ proving the proposition.

-\textbf{Exemple.} There are non-$\mathrm{CM}$ fields such that the connected component of $\overline{{p_l(\OO^*)}}$ is a 1-dimensional subgroup of $\C^*$ different from $\R_{>0}$.
+\textbf{Example.}{\footnote{This example is essentially due to Yves Benoist.}} There are non-$\mathrm{CM}$ fields such that the connected components of the identity of $\overline{{p_l(\OO^*)}}$ are 1-dimensional subgroups of $\C^*$ different from $\R_{>0}$.
 Such fields need special treatment in the course of the proof of Proposition \ref{prop4}(a) below.
-An exemple of this type is provided by the field $K = \Q(\alpha)$ where $\alpha$ is a root of the equation $(x + \frac{1}{x})^2 - 2(x + \frac{1}{x}) - 1 = 0${\footnote{This exemple is essentially due to Yves Benoist.}}.
+An example of this type is provided by the field $K = \Q(\alpha)$ where $\alpha$ is a root of the equation $(x + \frac{1}{x})^2 - 2(x + \frac{1}{x}) - 1 = 0$.
 The field $K$ has two real and one (up to conjugation) complex completions.
 If $K_3 = \C$ then it is easy to see that $\overline{p_3(\OO^*)}^\circ$ coincides with the unit circle.